 Being consistent with monitoring your product-market fit will calculate your users’ needs and product users' satisfaction, as well as provide you with the necessary insights to understand the deepness of your industry.
 Thus, you’ll gain more resources, along with an ideal network that is interested to support your product and offer feedback.

-So as you can see, calculating your product-market fit recurrently will improve your growth and strengthen your product.
+So as you can see, calculating your product-market fit regularly will improve your growth and strengthen your product.

 #1 Be a proactive customer feedback collector